Bernullys/cs50_sql/README.md

 Lecture 2 - Disigning

-    SQLLite command (not keyword) .schema shows how a data base was created.
+    SQLite command (not keyword) .schema shows how a data base was created.
     .schema table_name will show only the schema of that table.

     Creating a Database Schema: